Skip to main content

 A 30-degree paved hill produces a predictable stride: the foot lands, the Achilles loads, the calf releases elastic energy, the body moves up.
 A 30-degree dry sand dune produces a stride that looks similar from outside but is mechanically much harder.
 The reason is the same one that makes sand running so much more expensive than track running: the substrate compresses under each foot-strike and absorbs the energy your tendons would otherwise return as free propulsion Lejeune 1998.

-Pinnington and Dawson’s 2001 work on actual beach sand quantified this.
-Running on dry, deep sand at a fixed speed costs roughly 1.6× the metabolic energy of running on a hard surface at the same speed.
-Walking is even more expensive — 2-3× the cost — because at lower speeds, elastic-recoil energy makes up a proportionally larger share of total propulsion Pinnington 2001.
+Pinnington and Dawson’s 2001 work on actual beach sand quantified this — the comparison surface in that study was grass, not pavement.
+Running on dry, deep sand at a fixed speed costs roughly 1.5-1.6× the metabolic energy of running on grass at the same speed, with the barefoot condition (1.6×) costing slightly more than shod (1.5×) Pinnington 2001.
+That study only tested running, not walking, so a walking-specific multiplier isn't established in the literature — but the same mechanism (lost elastic-recoil energy at each foot-strike) applies at any gait speed.
 Now add a slope.
-The American College of Sports Medicine’s walking metabolic equation says the metabolic cost of walking rises roughly linearly with grade: a 15% grade adds about 50% to flat-walking energy cost ACSM 2017.
+The American College of Sports Medicine’s walking metabolic equation says the metabolic cost of walking rises with grade: at a typical walking pace, a 15% grade adds roughly 190-200% to flat-walking energy cost — nearly tripling it ACSM 2017.
 Multiply the two effects together and you get a 30-minute dune hike that produces the metabolic load of a 60-minute fast walk on pavement — without ever exceeding zone-2 heart rate.

 What it actually trains